Commutative Algorithms Approximate the LLL-distribution: Introduction

 Besides conditions for existence and fast convergence to perfect objects, one could ask further questions regarding properties of focused search algorithms.
-For instance, ``are they parallelizable ?", ``how many solutions can they output?", ``what is the expected ``weight" of a solution?", etc. These questions and more have been answered for the Moser-Tardos algorithm in a long series of work~\cite{MT,Haeupler_jacm,EnuHarris,szege_meet,determ,distributed, ParallelHarrisHaeupler,ParallelHarris,fischer2017sublogarithmic}.
+For instance, ``are they parallelizable ?", ``how many solutions can they output?", ``what is the expected ``weight" of a solution?", etc. These questions and more have been answered for the Moser-Tardos algorithm in a long series of work~\cite{MT,Haeupler_jacm,EnuHarris,szege_meet,determ,distributed, ParallelHarrisHaeupler,ParallelHarris}.
 As a prominent example, the result of Haeupler, Saha and Srinivasan~\cite{Haeupler_jacm}, as well as follow-up works of Harris and Srinivasan~\cite{EnuHarris,NewBoundsHarris}, allow one to argue about the dynamics of the MT process, resulting in several new applications such as estimating the entropy of the output distribution, partially avoiding bad events, dealing with super-polynomially many bad events, and even new frameworks~\cite{PartResmp1,PartResmp2}.

-The key ingredient that makes these results attainable is an elegant technical result of the original analysis of Moser and Tardos, \emph{the witness tree lemma}.
-The witness tree lemma (and its variations~\cite{szege_meet,ParallelHarrisHaeupler}) has been used for several other purposes besides those already mentioned, such as designing deterministic, parallel and distributed algorithms for the LLL~\cite{MT,determ,distributed,ParallelHarrisHaeupler,ParallelHarris}.
+Unfortunately, most of these follow-up results that further enhance, or exploit, our understanding of the MT process are not transferable to the general settings of~\cite{AIJACM,HV,Harmonic}.
+Mainly, this is because a key and elegant technical result of the original analysis of Moser and Tardos, \emph{the witness tree lemma}, does not longer hold under the most general assumptions~\cite{HV}.
+Roughly, it states that any tree of bad events growing backwards in time from a certain root bad event $A_i$, with the children of each node $A_j$ being bad events that are adjacent to $A_j$ in the dependency graph, has probability of being consistent with the trajectory of the algorithm that is bounded by the product of the probabilities of all events in this tree.
+The witness tree lemma and its variations~\cite{szege_meet,ParallelHarrisHaeupler} has been used for several other purposes besides those already mentioned, such as designing deterministic, parallel and distributed algorithms for the LLL~\cite{MT,determ,distributed,ParallelHarrisHaeupler,ParallelHarris}.